Bā Duàn Jǐn : Supporting the sky

 The form of Ba Duan Jin we teach is widely practised around the world today, and is accessible to all ages.
 It is an excellent complement to our therapies.
 Practised every day, it significantly improves health.
 To begin with, we recommend practising with a Qi gong master to avoid any energy imbalance.
 Qi gong is extremely powerful.

-雙手托天 – Supporting Heaven with your hands
+雙手托天 – Supporting the Sky with Your Hands

-The first exercise in the Eight Pieces of Brocade is called Liǎngshǒu tuō tiān lǐ Sān Jiāo” (两手托天立三交), which literally means “Supporting Heaven with the hands regularizes the 3 warmers”.
+The first exercise of the Eight Pieces of Brocade is called Liǎngshǒu tuō tiān lǐ Sān Jiāo (两手托天立三交), which literally means “Supporting the Sky with Your Hands Regulates the Three Heaters.”

 Health benefits